 The Actuarial Standards Board (ASB) promulgates actuarial standards of practice (ASOPs) for use by actuaries when providing professional services in the United States.
 For purposes of this Introduction, Financial Reporting Recommendations and Actuarial Compliance Guidelines promulgated or republished by the ASB that have not been superseded are also ASOPs.
 This Introduction sets forth principles that have been broadly applicable to the work of the ASB since its inception.
-This introductory material is intended by the ASB to be part of the standards and to carry the same weight and authority as the ASOPs themselves.
+This Introduction is part of the standards and carries the same weight and authority as the ASOPs themselves.